anitachengalva/social-network-api/README.md

 ## Installation and Usage

+In order to run the application, ensure that firstly you have Node.js installed and have an account with [MongoDB](https://www.npmjs.com/package/mongodb).
+Then, while in the root of your file structure, run `npm init -y` in your Command Line Interface (CLI) to initialize your local directory.
+Then run `npm i` to install all relavent node package dependancies.
+Lastly, entering `npm run start` to the CLI should run the application.
+In a seperate terminal (again at your root), run `mongod` concurrently to run the server.
+The launched API can be viewed by either entering `http://localhost:3001/` in your browser or [Insomnia](https://insomnia.rest/products/insomnia), followed by the relevant API route.

 To use this API, you need a front-end.

 First, fork this GitHub repository containing the back-end code.
 From there, you will need to perform a git clone operation on the forked repository to bring it to your local machine.